Struggling with your mental wellbeing? Stuck in an ever-swirling washing-machine head? Can’t find your way out of the maze?

 Scripts are much more like real-life because the audience can only make sense of the drama by observing how and what people say and do.
 Thus reframing our actions and our experience in script form and seeing them through an audiences eyes, can give us new insights into our situation and new ways of thinking about solutions.

-Our second pilot in partnership with Springfield Mind ran in Leamington Spa in January 2019 for 8 weeks.
+Our second pilot in partnership with Springfield Mind and funded by the Leamington Town Council Community Fund, ran in Leamington Spa in January 2019 for 8 weeks.
 Here are some comments of the users who took part in this pilot:

 “Rewriting Your Script is a format that really worked for me.
 The approach of using script writing opens up a different form of writing to what I am used to.
 The discursive nature of the programme – both in questioning and understanding the script writing process and in reviewing my own script based on my issues, is essential and is quite non-confrontational, with not only invaluable input from Chris but from the other participants in the programme.
 I really think that this programme has helped me focus on the root cause of my mental health issues, and provided a path on what direction I can take to overcome them.”